Over the years, we have assembled one of the most talented investing teams in the industry with

 In 2017, LVC partnered with Zavation’s founder and members of the management team to acquire the company and provide growth capital.
 LVC developed a relationship with management over a number of years and negotiated the transaction on an exclusive basis directly with Zavation’s founder.
 Management believed LVC’s experience in the med-tech space would further accelerate the company’s growth.

 Following the investment, LVC took an active role on the company’s board of directors and developed a strategic plan with management to further differentiate the business by introducing novel new products, expanding internal resources with experienced industry professionals, doubling in-house manufacturing capacity, and pursuing complementary acquisitions.
 As part of the company’s strategic plan, Zavation diversified its distributor base while expanding its geographic reach.
 In 2018, the company acquired Pan Medical U.S., a high growth unique technology disrupting a channel controlled by two players.
 LVC led the diligence process and provided financial and operational support through the integration.
 LVC successfully exited the business through a sale to Gemspring Capital on the fourth anniversary of the investment in 2021.

-LVC is headquartered in New Orleans and maintains an office in Park City, UT to help us provide national coverage for transaction sourcing and portfolio company support.
+LVC is headquartered in New Orleans and maintains an office in West Palm Beach, FL to help us provide national coverage for transaction sourcing and portfolio company support.